BIAndrews/sshfail2kml/readme.md

 v1.1

-SSH failed login collector with Google Map KML output.
+SSH failed login collector with Google Map KML and JSON output.
 Scales with SQLite3 and is log-rotator friendly.

 <a href="http://www.bryanandrews.org/failedlogins/">DEMO</a>